AndreiReznikov/metalamp-slider/README.md

 `<div class="slider js-slider"></div>`

-To initialise the slider, call pooshkaSlider on the element:
+To initialize the slider, call pooshkaSlider on the element:

 `$('.js-slider').pooshkaSlider();`